Spider Mites on Heartleaf Philodendron — Signs and Treatment

 Tetranychus urticae (two-spotted spider mite)

-Spider mites are not insects — they're arachnids (related to spiders), which is why insecticides that target insects specifically don't kill them.
-They feed by piercing individual plant cells and sucking the contents, leaving behind the characteristic pale stippling.
-The tiny dots are the punctured, emptied cells.
-In large infestations, the webbing they produce can encase entire sections of stems and leaves.
+Spider mites are not insects — they're arachnids, related to spiders, which is precisely why insecticides formulated to target insect physiology don't reliably kill them.
+They feed by piercing individual plant cells and sucking out the contents, leaving behind the characteristic pale stippling; each tiny dot is a punctured, emptied cell.
+In large infestations, the fine silk webbing they produce can encase entire sections of stem and leaf, particularly where heartleaf's overlapping heart-shaped leaves create the enclosed, still microhabitat mites prefer.

 Hot, dry indoor conditions

 Spider mites thrive when humidity is low and temperatures are warm.
-Central heating in winter creates ideal mite conditions — low humidity, warm ambient temperature, and reduced air movement.
-Heartleaf philodendrons in heated rooms without supplemental humidity are particularly vulnerable.
+Central heating in winter creates close to ideal mite conditions — low humidity, steady warm ambient temperature, and reduced air movement all at once.
+Heartleaf philodendrons kept in heated rooms without any supplemental humidity are particularly vulnerable through the winter months, more so than the same plant would be in summer with windows occasionally open.

 How to Fix It